DC801/BM-Badge/SD_Card/MAGE/README.md

 ## Other States

 Control of the player entity can be removed or restored with the action `SET_PLAYER_CONTROL`.
 When player control is removed, the player cannot move, use the hex editor, or engage with entities.
-This is useful if you want to force the player entity to walk along a specific path for a cutscene etc.
+This is useful if you want to force the player entity to walk along a specific path for a cutscene, or want to make sure the player doesn't walk away from a conversation where an NPC pauses speaking for a minute to (for instance) pace back and forth.

 Similarly, the hex editor can be enabled/disabled with the action `SET_HEX_EDITOR_CONTROL`, and the copy function for the hex editor can be enabled/disabled with the action `SET_HEX_EDITOR_CONTROL_CLIPBOARD`.